MarcoKeppel/IoT2021/README.md

 ### Dependencies

-As for the software, this project is built using the Arduino core for ESP8266 (linked below).
+As for the software, this project is built using the Arduino core for ESP8266.
 Some external libraries are also needed.
 - [PlatformIO](https://platformio.org/)
 - [Arduino core for ESP8266](https://github.com/esp8266/Arduino)
 - [painlessMesh (1.5.0)](https://gitlab.com/painlessMesh/painlessMesh)